Why I Stopped Being A Leftist

 In July 2017 Quillette publishes a seminal essay, “The Neurodiversity Case for Free Speech,” by the evolutionary psychologist Geoffrey Miller.
 The essay points out that the current trend of punishing people for stating inconvenient facts disproportionately hurts socially inept people such as those with autism.
 This piece strikes a chord with me; for the first time I feel like there are people who understand me, but alas, they’re not the leftists that I’d believed were the most empathic and compassionate.

 Of course, the idea that men and women are, on average, different, contradicts polite society’s preferred narrative of everyone being inherently the same, so Damore is publicly crucified.
 The establishment media mobilizes a smear campaign against him, portraying him as a devious bigot.
-They say his autism is no excuse for his “misogyny,” because there are plenty of autistic people who hold the “correct” views on race and gender (well duh, because what autistic people think is true depends on what they know).
+They say his autism is no excuse for his “misogyny,” because there are plenty of autistic people who hold the “correct” views on race and gender.
 The media summon gender ideologues in academia to try to portray Damore’s assertions about gender as pseudoscience, but they’re only able to do so by straw-manning the arguments.

-When I try to defend Damore on Twitter by pointing out that the science is on his side, I’m dogpiled by the followers of a certain account that I’d once respected.
-These followers flood me with insults and accusations of being a misogynist, and I begin to notice a trend; raise doubts about the left-liberal narrative and immediately be accused of being a bigot—Islamophobe, racist, misogynist.
+When I try to defend Damore on Twitter by pointing out that the science is on his side, I’m dogpiled by the followers of a certain account I’d once respected.
+These followers flood me with accusations of being a misogynist, and I notice a trend; raise doubts about the left-liberal narrative and immediately be accused of being a bigot—Islamophobe, racist, misogynist.

 If the left-liberal mainstream was simply wrong about issues of race and gender, but was willing to debate them, it would be redeemable.
-But the attempts to destroy Damore and anyone else who speaks out make it clear: not only are the claims of identity politics questionable, but they aren't allowed to be questioned.
+But the attempts to destroy Damore and anyone else who speaks out make it clear: not only are the claims of identity politics questionable, but they cannot be questioned.

 Over the next few years, emboldened by their victories in universities and corporate boardrooms across the West, the gender ideologues double down on their beliefs, pushing ever bolder claims into the mainstream.
 Soon it isn't enough to just believe that men and women’s brains are identical, one must also believe that sex itself is just a social construct, and being a man or woman is purely a state of mind, a daydream anyone can drift in or out of.

 This new view of gender is formulated mostly to make trans people feel “welcome.”
-I sympathize with trans people, because they’re outsiders, like me.
-But I don’t believe that a pseudoscientific view of sex helps them; it only makes the masses blame them for the ideological assault on biology and common sense, even though the blame should be reserved for the liberal elites who determine which beliefs are proper.
+But I don’t believe that a pseudoscientific view of sex helps them; it only makes the masses blame them for the ideological assault on biology and common sense, even though the blame should be reserved for the liberal cultural elites who decree which opinions are proper.

 Between 2010 and 2019 there’s a massive surge in mentions of words like “racism,” “sexism,” and “transphobia” in the mainstream media, and it doesn't reflect a concomitant increase in these forms of bigotry in the real world.
 By 2017 this illiberal fixation on race and gender, now known as “wokeism,” dominates the West’s culture-producing institutions—the press, academia, publishing, marketing, Hollywood, Silicon Valley—and from there it’s corrupted the world’s most popular source of information, Wikipedia, and begun to metastasize to all aspects of society.

 In 1995 the journalist Irving Kristol quips that a neoconservative is a liberal mugged by reality.
-In 2017 I’m a liberal mugged by reality, but I don't become a conservative, because I realize the enemy of truth is not leftism but ideology itself.
+In 2017 I’m a liberal mugged by reality, but I don't become a conservative, because I’ve too often seen rightists privilege ideology over facts in the same way as leftists, and so I conclude that the enemy of truth is not leftism but ideology itself.

 In 2014, while studying the jihadists of Luton, I notice how their beliefs compel them to aggressively engage in dawah, or proselytization.
 Influenced by Richard Dawkins’ meme theory, I begin to view Islam not as a framework for understanding the world but as a parasite of the mind that commandeers its host’s behavior to make them spread it to other people, like Toxoplasma gondii.
 In 2017 I come to understand that this is true of all successful ideologies; a belief system survives and reproduces not if it’s calibrated to be true, but if it’s calibrated to be easily transmitted and easily believed.
 If it isn't, we never hear of it.